GIPA Guideline 6 - Agency Information Guides

 AIGs are a significant portal to government information.
 They allow the public to identify and access government information held by an agency.
 They connect the public and agencies by providing clear and accessible information on accessing government information.
 AIGs promote the object of the GIPA Act by opening government information to the public at the lowest possible cost and encourage public participation in the agency’s decision-making and functions.

-- Should the Director-General of the Department of Local Government, in consultation with the Information Commissioner, adopt mandatory provisions for inclusion in the AIG of local authorities, the AIG of local authorities must include any such mandatory provision unless the Chief Executive otherwise approves in a particular case.
+7. Should the Chief Executive of the Office of Local Government, in consultation with the Information Commissioner, adopt mandatory provisions for inclusion in the AIG of local authorities, the AIG of local authorities must include any such mandatory provision unless the Chief Executive otherwise approves in a particular case.

 What must AIGs include?